Wase-Engine/wase-engine/readme.md

 ```

 ## Documentation
-You can head over to the [wiki](https://github.com/JelleVos1/sdl-game-engine/wiki) for more information about the SDL Game Engine.
-In the [wiki](https://github.com/JelleVos1/sdl-game-engine/wiki) there is a detailed description about how the SDL Game Engine works.
+You can head over to the [documentation](https://github.com/JelleVos1/sdl-game-engine/blob/master/documentation.md) for more information about SDL Game Engine.
+In the [documentation](https://github.com/JelleVos1/sdl-game-engine/blob/master/documentation.md) there is a detailed description about how SDL Game Engine works.